mindspore-ai/docs/docs/faq/source_en/network_models.md

 <font size=3>**Q: Must data be converted into MindRecords when MindSpore is used for segmentation training?**</font>

-A: [build_seg_data.py](https://github.com/mindspore-ai/mindspore/blob/r1.1/model_zoo/official/cv/deeplabv3/src/data/build_seg_data.py)is used to generate MindRecords based on a dataset.
+A: [build_seg_data.py](https://github.com/mindspore-ai/mindspore/blob/r1.1/model_zoo/official/cv/deeplabv3/src/data/build_seg_data.py) is used to generate MindRecords based on a dataset.
 You can directly use or adapt it to your dataset.
 Alternatively, you can use `GeneratorDataset` if you want to read the dataset by yourself.

 [GenratorDataset example](https://www.mindspore.cn/doc/programming_guide/en/r1.1/dataset_loading.html#loading-user-defined-dataset)